Guide To Hiking Orderville Canyon: A Great Alternative to The Subway

 Zion National Park Shuttle

-Since you are hiking top-down, you already have your top shuttle covered with the private shuttle company.
+Since you are hiking top-down, you will already have your top shuttle covered with a private shuttle company (above).

-Walk the Narrows to the Narrows via Riverwalk Trailhead.
+Walk The Narrows to Riverwalk Trailhead.
 Then you will find the shuttle stop for stop #9, Temple of Sinawava.

 From here is where you will hop on the Zion National Park shuttle bus to make your way back to your car or where you are staying.